UnlimitedHugs/RimworldHugsLibChecker/README.md

 ## HugsLib version checker

-**Notice: this assembly is intended for use with the A16 version of HugsLib.**

 This is a tiny library to be included with mods that use HugsLib.

 [Download the DLL](https://github.com/UnlimitedHugs/RimworldHugsLibChecker/blob/master/Mods/HugsLibChecker/Assemblies/%24HugsLibChecker.dll) (put in /Assemblies folder)